Why do people buy?

-Well, this is exactly where a CBO comes into the picture.
-They will be the go-to person for all things behavior.
+Although the CBO doesn’t always directly impact these things, they will be your go-to guy or gal for all things concerning consumer behavior.
+In effect, the CBO advocates “for the human at the center” of everything.
 Their role is a healthy balance between behavioral and data science, with a strong tendency for taking a crossover approach.

 Behavioral psychology’s influence on Chief Behavioral Officers

 Have you ever read the book Influence by Robert Cialdini?
 If not, I can heartily recommend it.
-This book covers the six “Weapons of Influence,” which are the psychological responses that individuals experience in given situations (see Figure 1).
+This book covers the six “Weapons of Influence,” which are the psychological responses that individuals experience in given situations.
 Cialdini does an excellent job of bringing the reader through countless scientific studies, their findings, and ways in which the principles apply to daily life.

 This book (along with others like Thinking, Fast and Slow and Nudge: Improving Decisions about Health, Wealth, and Happiness) has been making waves in the marketing field for years.
 It’s inspiring marketers and other executives to go back to school for MSc and Ph.D. programs to get specialized in behavioral psychology and economic theories.
 With this new wave of qualification, the supply side of CBOs is meeting the increasing demand.

-To close this gap, principles from behavioral economics are being used to understand consumers behaviors in response to marketing.
+To close the gap between people’s intention and behavior, principles from behavioral economics are being used to understand consumers’ behaviors in response to marketing.
 By focusing on behavioral change, rather than attitude change, companies can formulate more effective campaigns.

 Data science’s influence on Chief Behavioral Officers